twilight-wizard/nixmentors/Lab4-Monitoring/Lab4.md

 sudo apt-get install nagios3
 ```

-After, nagios3 is installed head over to "http:localhost:8080/nagios3" you will be prompted by a username and password.
+After, nagios3 is installed head over to "http://<insert your hostname here>:8080/nagios3" you will be prompted by a username and password.
 The username is 'nagiosadmin' and password is whatever you entered when you were prompted during setup.

 Now, have some fun checking out the site, click on some links, ask questions about what something means if its
 confusing.
 Specifically checkout the Map tab, its gonna look really cool the more hosts you add especially on
 'circular'.
+Its pretty boring right now, but thats why we are gonna add some hosts and services.

 ###Section 2.2: Adding Hosts and Services